Tight Regret Bounds for Noisy Optimization of a Brownian Motion: Introduction

 \begin{enumerate}

-\item We develop an upper and lower confidence bound based algorithm that is amenable to the setting of noisy observations; this is in contrast to the OOB algorithm of \citet{grill2018optimistic}, which is tailored to the noiseless setting.
+\item We develop an upper and lower confidence bound based algorithm that is amenable to the setting of noisy observations; this is in contrast to the OOB algorithm of Grill {\em et al.}~\cite{grill2018optimistic}, which is tailored to the noiseless setting.
 We characterize the performance in terms of both the simple regret and cumulative regret.

-\item We extend the methods of \citet{scarlett2018tight} used to prove impossibility results for BO of smooth functions to establish impossibility results for BO on BM, which is a nowhere differentiable process and comes with significant additional technical challenges.
+\item Our lower bound is based on a novel adaptation of the approach of \cite{scarlett2018tight}, requiring several additional technical challenges to move from smooth functions to BM.

 \item Our lower bound on the simple regret implies that the optimal sample complexity for the noisy setting is at least polynomial in $1/\varepsilon$ for a fixed precision $\varepsilon$.
-This is much larger than the logarithmic upper bound for the noiseless counterpart proposed by \citet{grill2018optimistic}.
+This is much larger than the logarithmic upper bound for the noiseless counterpart proposed in \cite{grill2018optimistic}.

-\item The similarities between the {\em cumulative}\footnote{In \citep{scarlett2018tight}, simple regret was not considered, and in fact, attaining tight simple regret bounds in the smooth setting appears to be more challenging.} regret bounds and the corresponding proof techniques of BO for smooth functions~\citep{scarlett2018tight} and BM suggest that the Markov (and/or stationary increments) property can be as beneficial as smoothness (and/or stationarity) properties for the purpose of BO. \end{enumerate}
+\item The similarities between the {\em cumulative}\footnote{In \cite{scarlett2018tight}, simple regret was not considered, and in fact, attaining matching upper and lower simple regret bounds in the smooth setting appears to be more challenging due to subtleties regarding $O\big( \frac{1}{\sqrt T} \big)$ vs.~$O\big( \frac{1}{T} \big)$ dependence \cite{shamir2013complexity}.} regret bounds and the corresponding proof techniques of BO for smooth functions~\cite{scarlett2018tight} and BM indicate that the level of smoothness is not necessarily the key feature that dictates the difficulty of optimization, and that H\"older-type continuity may be similarly beneficial.